TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Meeting Minutes/meeting_minutes_13.1.md

 * Meeting was scheduled with Dr. Elfouly.

 ### Team Assignments:
-* Brett & Mandy: Get program to detect signal and return useful location data
+* Brett: Get program to detect signal and return useful location data
+* Mandy: Write script to send captured data to database.
-* Elle & Tyler: Continue work on the database/server
+* Elle & Tyler: Continue work on the database
-* Erich: Make tangible progress on website
+* Erich: Create a rough draft on website compatible with database; merge pull request from last semester

+### Future Assignments:
+* Get WiFi version to work, too :)
+* Get wifi-signal detection code to compile on RPi5.
+* Test that the code is working by having it pick up the signal of the RID emitter and the Parrot drone.
+* Write a program to extract the useful RID information from the code (name, location).
+* Figure out how to distinguish drone wifi/bluetooth signals from other wifi/bluetooth signals.
+* Get password to previous website from Abe.
+* Update previous website or create our own to display information.

 ### Next Meeting:
 As it stands, 15SEP2025 1000-1100 with Dr. Elfouly.